 Invest in a good tech stack which involves all components

-While the term web crawling might make it sound like a straightforward process, there are so many steps involved between sending get requests to a server and deriving the data in a usable format for consumption.
+While the term Web crawling service might make it sound like a straightforward process, there are so many steps involved between sending get requests to a server and deriving the data in a usable format for consumption.
 Following are the necessary components of a scalable web crawling setup.

 1. HTTP Fetcher: This will extract the webpages from the target site servers.
 The fetching component is basically the system which has been programmed to navigate through the site and fetch the necessary pages in an orderly format.
 The anti-blocking mechanisms developed for a site usually docks to the fetcher.